Kan også læses på: Dansk

 It’s a cliché, but all architects love maps!
 They have an ability to reveal truths and lead to deeper understandings of physical places that can be endlessly fascinating.
 Another cliché is that everyone loves having our prejudices confirmed.
 This one is both and funny too.

-This brilliant map shows pictures taken by locals with blue dots, tourist with red dots and yellow dots could be both.
+This brilliant map shows pictures taken by locals with blue dots, tourists with red dots and yellow dots could be both.

 Nyhavn and the town hall square explodes in red.
 Amalienborg (royal residence) is clearly a hot spot as is Kastellet (the old citadel), Christiania, Tivoli and Rosenborg.
 The infrastructural arteries stands out in blue, i.e. the bike routes.